blur-network/dpow-blur/README.md

 `signers_index` is an array with `DPOW_SIG_COUNT` values, each of which corresponds to a Notary Node, and their row number in the hardcoded pubkeys.

+`has_ntz_data` indicates whether or not the transaction has upstream (KMD/BTC) notarization data embedded in the `tx_extra` field of the BLUR transaction in question.

 If a value in the `signers_index` field is not a default `-1`, the number should correspond to a notary node that has already signed and appended their transactions to the pending request.
 Indices are added in time-sequential order.